 Recognizes men who have distinguished themselves as teachers, instructors, administrators or benefactors at Washburn.

 Parnell was a professor at Washburn for 43 years, including more than 20 years as chairman of the department of physics and astronomy.
 A Topeka native, he received a diploma from Topeka High in 1952 and a bachelor of science in physics from Washburn in 1956.

 He served in the Air Force for four years and received the Excellence in Teaching Award at Washburn.
 His extensive community service includes being a ruling elder for the Topeka Reformed Presbyterian Church since 1965 and lecturing before numerous civic and religious groups on astronomy and science.

 An asteroid, (24305)darrellparnell, is named after the longtime professor.

-Parnell on Washburn: “Washburn prepared me to fulfill my sixth-grade dream to be a teaching in a school setting. … After completing my master’s degree, I was called into the Air Force.
+Parnell on Washburn: “Washburn prepared me to fulfill my sixth-grade dream to be a teacher in a school setting. … After completing my master’s degree, I was called into the Air Force.
 Toward the end of my commitment on active duty, Dr. Alexander called and asked if I would like to teach in the physics department.
 I said ‘YES!’ … The rest is history.”

 Honors recent alumni who demonstrate leadership in career or civic endeavors and loyalty to Washburn.